brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 Site sets (TYPO3 v13)
 =====================

-.. todo: Change reference from changelog to official manual once available.
+.. todo: Change reference to stable version of manual once available.

-This extension provides support for
-:ref:`site sets <changelog:feature-103437-1712062105>` introduced with TYPO3
+This extension provides support for :ref:`site sets <t3coreapi_main:site-sets>` introduced with TYPO3 v13.1.
-v13.1.

 Add :yaml:`brotkrueml/codehighlight` as dependency to the configuration of your site package: